kranz912/kranz912/_kranz_nikolai/DearAngel.markdown

 It's very hard for me to court you from so far away.
 There are days, things may seem impossible.
 But there are a few things I want you to know and understand.

-I care about you, despite the miles between us, I will never stop asking you how your day is, calling you whenever I miss you, or simply greet you to brighten your day.
+I care about you, despite the miles between us, I will never stop asking you how your day is, calling you whenever I miss you, or simply greet you to brighten your day in short lagi kitang kukulitin.
 Your happiness means everything to me.
 No matter how far away I am, promise you are always on my mind.

 I wish I could be there with you each day, on your interviews, on your way to work, I wish I could sit across from you at the dinner table, I wish I can cook for you and greet you when you get home from duty, and go out to do fun things with you every weekend (tuturuan kitang lumangoy).